Make Your Own Sonar Maps

-Most of us have experienced situations like these, where our underwater charts either don’t have the detail we need, or they’re just hosed, out of date and wrong.
+Most of us have experienced situations like these, where our underwater charts either don’t have the detail we need, or they are out-of-date and inaccurate.
 If you’re an angler, you know that most of the maps out there were created with the emphasis on navigation, not fishing.
-If you own a sailboat or large powerboat, you’ve either already experienced running aground, or you’re likely to in the future.
+If you own a sailboat or large powerboat, you may have already experienced running aground, or there is a fair chance you might in the future.

-Happily, there’s now an elegant solution to annoying and potentially dangerous problems of this sort.
+Happily, there is an elegant solution to potentially dangerous problems of this sort.
 You can now make your own sonar charts.
 It’s easy, nearly automatic, and you don’t need to know anything about making a map.
-All you need to do is run your boat around with your sonar operating, and clever new software from Garmin, Navionics and Navico does all the work for you.
+Just run your boat around with your sonar operating, and clever new software from Garmin, Navionics and Navico does all the work for you.
 You get high-definition underwater detail with one-foot contours, vegetation and bottom hardness.

 Manufacturers are using two distinct approaches to creating homemade sonar charts.
 Garmin has taken a simple approach with their free Quickdraw Contours software.
-It creates private maps, but gives you the option of sharing them with other users of compatible Garmin sonars.
+It creates maps for your own (or private) use but gives you the option of sharing them with other users of compatible Garmin sonars.

 All you do is fish while it creates maps.
-The software instantly creates your own personalized HD fishing maps on screen with one-foot contours, and you can tailor the maps as needed.
+The software creates your own submarine topographical maps on screen with one-foot contours, and you can tailor the maps as needed.
 You can mark and label navaids, timber, brush piles, favorite fishing spots, submerged features, docks, ramps and any point of interest you want to remember on your map.

 Quickdraw Contours can be used with any Garmin Panoptix transducer, any HD-ID sonar, any CHIRP-enabled, Garmin ClearVü transducer or NMEA 2000-compatible depth transducer.
 The software is included on the echoMAP™ CHIRP combo series.
 It’s also available as a free software download for echoMAP series, GPSMAP® 7400/7600 chartplotter series and GPSMAP 8000/5x7/7x1/8x0/10x0 series.

-This lake (Pinecrest Lake in California) has been partially charted with Navionics Sonar Charts.
+Pinecrest Lake in California has been partially charted with Navionics Sonar Charts.
 Dark gray areas need to be explored further.

-Electronic chart vendor Navionics and hardware maker Navico (parent company for Lowrance, B&G and Simrad) have jumped aboard with maps that are crowd-sourced from other users in the boating community.
+Electronic chart vendor Navionics and hardware maker Navico (parent company for Lowrance, B&G and Simrad) have jumped on board with maps that are crowd-sourced from other users in the boating community.